Counting the minimum number of arcs in an oriented graph having weak diameter 2: Preliminaries

-\textbf{Preliminaries:} In an oriented graph $\overrightarrow{G}$, if $\overrightarrow{uv} \in A(\overrightarrow{G})$, then the vertex $u$ is called an \textit{in-neighbor} of $v$ and the vertex $v$ is called an \textit{out-neighbor} of $u$.
-To \textit{push} a vertex $x$ of an oriented graph $\overrightarrow{H}$ is to change the orientations of the arcs of $\overrightarrow{H}$ that are incident to $x$ in such a way that the in-neighbors of $x$ become its out-neighbors and vice versa.
-In an oriented graph $\overrightarrow{G}$, we say that two vertices $u$ and $v$ \textit{agree} on a third vertex $w$ if $w$ is either an in-neighbor or an out-neighbor of both $u$ and $v$.
+Given an arc $\overrightarrow{uv}$ of $\overrightarrow{G}$, the vertex $u$ is an \textit{in-neighbor} of $v$ and the vertex $v$ is an \textit{out-neighbor} of $u$.
+The set of all in-neighbors (resp., out-neighbors) of $u$ is denoted by $N^-(u)$ (resp., $N^+(u)$).
+Two vertices $u$ and $v$ in $\overrightarrow{G}$ \textit{agree} on a third vertex $w$ if $w$ is either an in-neighbor or an out-neighbor of both $u$ and $v$.
+To \textit{push} a vertex $u$ is to reverse the orientations of the arcs incident to $u$.
+Note that, pushing $u$ swaps the sets $N^+(u)$ and $N^{-}(u)$.